scheinatadobe/markfit/README.txt

 This module contains several pieces of functionality related to fitting linear models.
-For example, it contains a linear regression package those uses formulas from the patsy package
+For example, it contains a linear regression package which employs formulas from the patsy package

 from pylinear import lm
 data = pandas.io.parsers.read_csv("salary2.txt")